-There are multiple causes of headaches and Pure Physiotherapy can help diagnose and treat the cause of your headaches to help manage/alleviate your symptoms.
+There are multiple causes of headaches and Pure can help diagnose and treat the cause of your headaches to help manage and alleviate your symptoms.
 The first step is identifying which kind of headache you have, this can be done quickly and accurately through a Physiotherapy assessment.
-Your Physiotherapist session at Pure will include specific exercises, education on management and manual therapy.
+Your Physiotherapy session will include specific exercises, education on management and manual therapy.

 The spinal muscles either side of the cervical spine (neck) are often causes of pain in the back or the side of the head.
 These muscles attach to different areas of the head/neck and insert further down the neck/shoulder therefore pain can be ‘referred’.
 Stiffness or inflammation in the upper vertebrae of the neck and the jaw are other culprits to headaches, but these can all be addressed by a Physiotherapist.

 Muscle imbalance or poor posture can often result in weakness in the frontal muscles of the neck and mean the muscles at the back of the neck can be overworked.
-Tightness is often a result of weakness so you can’t go wrong with getting strong!
-The videos below show two exercises that can hep develop neck strength:
+Tightness is often a result of weakness, so you can’t go wrong with getting strong!

 There are other factors that contribute towards more short-lived headaches for example: dehydration, sinusitis, electrolyte imbalance, certain medications, stress, excessive screen time and fatigue.

 Your Physiotherapist at Pure will give your the opportunity to explain the history and behaviour of your symptoms.
 This will help your clinician gain a better understanding of the nature of your condition and will help direct your physical examination so an accurate and rapid diagnosis can be provided.
 With a precise diagnosis in place, your Physiotherapist will work with you – directed by your goals, to design a personalised self-management and treatment plan.